 At amaysim, our electricity and gas plans are hassle-free, free from lock-in contracts and include great-value flat rates, meaning you won’t have to worry about trying to work out confusing discount information.

 budgeting your money

-Maybe you’ve been told this 1,000 times before, but just in case it hasn’t quite sunk in, here’s a friendly reminder: budget your money.
+Maybe you’ve been told this 1,000 times before, but just in case it hasn’t sunk in, here’s a friendly reminder: budget your money.
 Even if you work casually and your pay changes weekly, track your spending and make a budget based off those numbers.

 You’ll want to be sure you have the money to pay for your bill when it comes up.
 If you’re putting cash aside weekly, you’ll be worry-free knowing you already have the money when the quarterly bill comes in.

 To help with your budgeting and to make sure you don’t get hit with bill shock, amaysim offers monthly instalments for paying your energy bills.

 This way, instead of being hit with an energy bill that covers three months of usage.
 Instead, you’ll make a steady payment each month.

 Discounts on your bill are pretty nice, but they’ll be even sweeter coming off a power bill that isn’t enormous.
 There are plenty of small, simple adjustments you can make to save money off your energy bill when you first move out of home, such as:

 Turn off lights when not using the room